JJS123466/Top-100-Coders/profile/jensenjosesajan@mulearn.md

 ### About Me

 > Hi!!
-> I am Jensen Jose Sajan from Thiruvananthapuram Studying at Mar Baselios College of Engineering and Technology, Thiruvanathapuram as 1st Year Electronics and Communication Engineering Student.
+> I am Jensen Jose Sajan from Thiruvananthapuram Studying at Mar Baselios College of Engineering and Technology, Thiruvananthapuram as a First Year Electronics and Communication Engineering Student.
-> I am passionate programmer who loves coding.
+> I am a passionate programmer who loves coding.

 ### Portfolio Highlights